raphlcx/blog/content/posts/ordering-http-mirrors-in-maven-3.8.x.md

 title: "Ordering HTTP mirrors in Maven 3.8.x"
 date: 2022-01-28T12:12:16+08:00
 ---
-Apache Maven version 3.8.1, or higher, disables the use of insure HTTP URI scheme for repositories.
+Apache Maven version 3.8.1, or higher, disables the use of insecure HTTP URI schemes for repositories.

-The recommendation is to adopt HTTPS, and to use HTTP mirrors for repositories that do not support HTTPS (seriously, in 2022?).
+The recommendation is to adopt HTTPS and use HTTP mirrors for repositories that do not support HTTPS (seriously, in 2022?).

 My `~/.m2/settings.xml` contains a repository configuration that points to an internal repository.
-It also has a mirror to `miredot` repository, which does not have HTTPS available:
+It also has a mirror to the `miredot` repository, which does not have HTTPS available:

 ```
   <servers>